Skip to Main Content

 Importance of Good Academic Writing

-The accepted form of academic writing in the social sciences can vary considerable depending on the methodological framework and the intended audience.
+The accepted form of academic writing in the social sciences can vary depending on specific disciplinary norms and traditions, the methodological approach used in gathering data, and the intended audience.
 However, most college-level research papers require careful attention to the following stylistic elements:

 I. The Big Picture